Red Leather (musician)

 Red Leather is a country and rock singer-songwriter from Reno, Nevada.
 He plays guitar and sings.
-His first single, titled "The Only Time It Rains In Hollywood", released in 2022, with several other singles following.
+His first single, titled "The Only Time It Rains In Hollywood", was released in 2022, with several other singles following.
 His debut album, titled Reno, was released on November 17, 2023.
+His second album called Tahoe was released on February 27, 2026.

 He is a very private person, never revealing his face, legal name, or age.
-He is a recovering addict, being addicted to several drugs and alcohol, particularly cocaine.
+He is a recovering addict, being addicted to several drugs (including alcohol), particularly cocaine.
 In October 2023 he was reported sober for 20 months.
 He currently resides in Los Angeles.

 Personal life

 Not much is known about Red's early life besides his place of birth.
 Most of what is known is implied through his music, social media, or interviews.

 Red always had an interest in music, learning to play guitar and sing, which he used as an escape from reality.
 He played in several bands in his teens.

 Sometime in his early life, Red developed an addiction to alcohol and cocaine.

 In 2021, Red moved to Los Angeles.